ziir/timtech.blog/posts/csrf-samesite-cookie-web-timing-attack.md

 ### Timing Attacks ... on the Web ?

-However, per Wikipedia, “timing attacks can be applied to any algorithm that has data-dependent timing variation” and, I ask you, dear reader, what more than today's websites that, gated behind authentication & user accounts, querying a myriad of unequally optimized microservices in order to display user-specific content, are subject to ”data-dependent timing variation” ?
+However, per Wikipedia, “timing attacks can be applied to any algorithm that has data-dependent timing variation” and, what more than today's websites that, gated behind authentication & user accounts, querying a myriad of unequally optimized microservices in order to display user-specific content, are subject to ”data-dependent timing variation” ?
 It is fair to assume the server handling requests to pages for user dashboards or social media timelines for example, behave _slightly differently_ whether or not the user is _logged-in or not_.
 Indeed, in a lot of cases, those requests will take **significantly longer** to be answered compared to the login page that is served (or redirected to) in its place.

 _Note: this assumption may not be true for some websites, nowadays even personalized content can be heavily cached, and public content may not be faster to retrieve either.
 However, as mentioned earlier, things are rarely equally optimized, which means that even though the main personalized content of a given websites may be very fast to retrieve, it may not be not the case for more niche content, located at another URL._

 Ok that's cool and all, but what does it have to do with CSRF & SameSite Cookies?

 ### CSRF Based Web Timing Attacks

-Even with some _safeguards_ against most common & severe forms of CSRF, we can still perform attacks that fall into the CSRF category, in fact, in an actually much simpler way than with usual forged cross-site requests.
+Given a website that use `SameSite=None` for their session cookies, and, even with some _safeguards_ against most common & severe forms of CSRF, we can still perform attacks that fall into the CSRF category, in fact, in an actually much simpler way than with usual forged cross-site requests.
 The twist resides in actually sending out **two simple GET requests, with & without credentials**:

 - one cross-origin request _omitting credentials (cookies)_, which will yield a _public version of the page_